Understanding skills gaps/training needs in the transport sector

-The capacity of the sector to continue performing its critical role across the economy relies on the supply and quality of its workforce.
-Yet, it has long been associated with chronic skills and labour supply challenges, including difficulties with recruitment and retention of younger workers, an increasingly ageing workforce and growing skills gaps.
-According to sector analysis by IBISWorld (2019, 19/20),
+The capacity of the sector to continue performing its critical role across the economy relies on the supply and skills level of its workforce.

-Recent academic and industry research attributes these issues and challenges to a number of developments and factors, including changing industry skills needs, as a result of workplace technological transformations, changing employment and training practices and a changing VET system which has impacted on the quantity and quality of training.
+Recent academic and industry research attributes workforce issues and challenges to a number of developments and factors, including changing industry skills needs, as a result of workplace technological transformations, changing employment and training practices and a changing VET system to name a few.

-So far, however, there has been no comprehensive national study to provide concrete evidence of the emerging skills gaps and their implications for training needs and possible policy responses for the entire sector.
-This, perhaps, is due to the complexity and diversity of the industry, which, as shown in figure one, comprises a wide range of sub-sectors, industries and occupations.
+So far, however, there has been no comprehensive national study to provide concrete evidence of the emerging skills gaps.
+This is perhaps due to the complexity and diversity of the industry, which comprises a wide range of sub-sectors, industries and occupations.

-The study will be national in scope and will seek to be representative of the entire T&M sector.
-It will employ a mixed method approach drawing on the combined strengths of industry stakeholder interviews, secondary data mining and analysis, industry research workshops and a comprehensive desktop review of literature on skills gaps and training policy responses internationally.
+The study will be national in scope and will seek to be representative of the entire transport and mobility sector.
+It will employ a mixed method approach drawing on the combined strengths of industry stakeholder interviews, secondary data mining and analysis, industry research workshops and a comprehensive desktop review of literature on skills gaps.